 Hosting many older kids can be very different from hosting a few younger kids.
-If your young guest feels uncomfortable being separated from their parents at night for a social sleep over, wait until he or she is older.
+If your young guest feels uncomfortable being separated from their parents at night for a social sleepover, wait until he or she is older.
 When hosting younger children, only host one or two young guests, because groups of children may easily overwhelm young kids, even when kids know each other.

 Plan for the number of guests based on the practical space in your home.
 When hosting your first slumber party have only a few guests, instead of many.
 Limit the number of guests to ensure there is enough room for the kids to lie down and still have room for others to walk into and out of the room without stepping on another sleeping guest.

 When the guests arrive, be sure to restate the rules, such as staying inside the house, noise levels, quiet-time (don’t expect the kids to fall asleep at that time), types of games and movies, and morning activities like breakfast.
-Make your teens comfortable by letting them know where the bathrooms and water.
+Make your teens comfortable by letting them know where the bathrooms and water are.

 Restrict access to computers, game consoles, audio equipment, musical instruments, phones or rooms within the house.
 While you don’t need to be in the same room with the kids all the time, be in a close-by room or check into the kids’ room a few times before quiet-time and after wake-up time.
-Keep brothers and sisters with you in the adjacent room rather than taking a chance he or she will cause conflicts with his sibling and the guests.
+Keep brothers and sisters with you in the adjacent room rather than taking a chance he or she will cause conflicts with their sibling and the guests.

 Some parents might enjoy joining you as an overnight co-host at the slumber party.
 When possible, provide a separate room for this parent to sleep in with a guest bed with fresh pillows and linens.
-If you don’t have a guest bed, consider providing a bedroll, pillow, quilt and air mattress for your co-host.

-Be prepared to enjoy hosting night.
+Be prepared to enjoy hosting the night.
 Expect everyone to be a bit excited and to get less sleep at a slumber party than a family sleep-over.